jtomori/vex_tutorial/README.md

 // by calling ch*() function, with * representing a signature, check the docs
 // for the full list, some of them: chv() - vector, chu() - vector2, chs() - string
 // chramp() - ramp, chp() - vector4, chi() - int, chf() - float, ch4() - matrix, ch3() - matrix3 ...
-// you can also use optioinal parameter for time which will enable you to evaluate
+// you can also use optioinal argument for time which will enable you to evaluate
 // the channel at different frame
 //
 // once you type ch*() in your code, you can press a button on the right, to